cheat/cheat/INSTALLING.md

   && sudo mv cheat-linux-amd64 /usr/local/bin/cheat
 ```

-You may need to need to change the version number (`4.4.0`) and the archive
+You may need to change the version number (`4.4.0`) and the archive
 (`cheat-linux-amd64.gz`) depending on your platform.

 See the [releases page][releases] for a list of supported platforms.